-HomeIreland StartupsThe 8 things that really sucked at the Web Summit 2013
+HomeIreland StartupsThe 8 things that really sucked at Web Summit 2013

-The 8 things that really sucked at the Web Summit 2013
+The 8 things that really sucked at Web Summit 2013

 My name is Rebecca and I study International Business Management in Freiburg, Germany.
 Once in a while I also write for EU-Startups.com.
-Last week, I attended the Web Summit in Dublin for the first time.
-Below I’ll now list the 8 things that sucked at this conference – in my personal view.
+Last week, I attended Web Summit in Dublin for the first time.
+Below I’ll list the 8 things that sucked at this conference, in my personal view.

-1. First of all: There was no printed Web Summit-program with info about the different events, speeches, (etc.).
-Therefore I had to use my smartphone everytime I wanted to know something related to the Web Summit.
-This leads us to the next point:
+1. First of all: There was no printed Web Summit programme with information about the different events, speeches, etc. Therefore I had to use my smartphone every time I wanted to know something related to the Web Summit.
+This leads us to the next point…

 2. The slogan of the Web Summit was: 10,000+ of the world’s brightest minds in technology.
-But: It was nearly impossible to get a stable WIFI-connection on this conference – WITH ALL THESE BRIGHT IT MINDS???
+But it was nearly impossible to get a stable WIFI-connection at this conference – with all these bright minds?!

-3. There was no info about the long way (about a 5 min. walk) to the “Food Summit”.
-We almost froze our asses off, because we left the main building without our jackets.
+3. There was no information about the ‘long’ outdoor walk (about a 5 minutes) to the ‘Food Summit’.
+We almost froze, because we left the main building without our jackets.

-4. There were no signs or menu info at the different queues on the Food Summit venue.
+4. There were no signs, or menu information, for the different queues to get food at the Food Summit venue.
 You kind of waited in a line without knowing for what exactly you were waiting.
-This was especially helpful for people with allergies or food intolerances like me.
+This was especially unhelpful for people with allergies or food intolerances like me.

 5. There was a relatively small selection of different types of food and not so much choice.
-I asked for noodles and only got a portion of two forks served – I was hungry!!!
+I asked for noodles and only got a portion of about two forks served, and I was hungry!

-6. The whristbands sucked.
-It’s quite irritating to wear these things during the two days.
-In the evening, after having a shower at the hotel, you are definitely done with them and like to cut them off.
+6. The wristbands sucked.
+It’s quite irritating to wear these things for the two whole days.
+In the evening, after having a shower at the hotel, you are definitely done with them and are ready to cut them off.

-7. There were long queues, especially on the Food Summit and at the wardrobe.
-They really had just one wardrobe for 10.000 attendees.
-I mean: WHAT??!!
+7. There were long queues, especially at the Food Summit and at the coat check.
+They really had just one wardrobe area for 10,000 attendees.
+I mean, what?!

 You have additional negative points in mind?
 Let us know!